p-zalejko/consumer-driver-contact-with-pact/slides.md

 Note:
 * apart from the team that maintains a legacy system
-* and they need String there...
+* and they need a String there...

 ---